LINBIT/windrbd/README.md

   * Of the DRBD features, the following are currently unsupported: discard, biosets, debugfs, online verify, RB_CONGESTED_REMOTE, write same, disk stats, trimming.

+Following works starting from 0.10.0):

+  * System Volume (C:) can be used for windrbd (however without local backing storage for now).

+Please also check the file FEATURES in the repository.

 Logging
 =======